 Staking is a form of passive income generation from cryptocurrency assets where block information is verified and validated without the need for mining systems.

-However, like any other type of investment, this method also comes with risks such as Price Volatility Risk.
+However, like any other type of investment, this method also comes with risks such as impermanent loss.

 What Is Staking?